jahanbinali1988/NotificationManagement-cqrs/README.md

 ﻿# NotificationManagement-cqrs

- It's a sample project targeted to send messages to users, users will register in database by rabbitmq.
+It's a sample project targeted to send messages to users, users will register in the database by the Rabbitmq.

-This project has a service to call - SendMessage - that is accessible bei Api and GRPC both.
+This project has a service to call - SendMessage - that is accessible by Api and GRPC both.

 I've tried to follow DDD and clean code practices.